 When you successfully present credentials to decrypt the system volume, the computer will use the provided account credentials to log in instead of showing you the login window again.

 Generally, all users on the computer will be enabled to decrypt FileVault.
-But it is possible that accounts created before FileVault was turned on, or users created through automation tools like MDM, may not be enabled to do so.
+But it is possible that accounts was created before FileVault was turned on, or users created through automation tools like MDM, may not be enabled to do so.
 In that case, you will only see the enabled users at the FileVault unlock screen.

 After you log in with the enabled account and the computer is unlocked, you can then switch to another user account by selecting Login Window from the Fast User Switching menu.